donaldadams-sellin/discussion-forum/README.md

-# MERN-Stack Infrastructure
+# Discussion forum

-Clone this repo to provide the starter code for a comprehensive MERN-Stack project including token-based authentication.
+A layout/template for a forum with preset topics.